Interpretable Machine Learning Models for Predicting the Next Targets of Activist Funds: Results

 \subsection{Model Performance}

-In an evaluation of 123 different combinations of imputation, oversampling, and machine learning methods, 11 achieved an AUC-ROC score above 0.7, with 4 surpassing 0.75 in the test set (see table \ref{tab:AUROC table}).
-The highest AUC-ROC score observed was 0.782, achieved with a strategy combining KNN imputation, Borderline SMOTE oversampling, and logistic regression.
-This study highlights the superior performance of machine-learning-based imputation techniques over simpler strategies like median imputation, which was used in only one of the top 11 combinations.
-Borderline SMOTE was particularly effective, being implemented in 10 of the 11 highest-scoring models.
-Logistic regression emerged as the preferred method in all four top-performing combinations with AUC-ROC scores above 0.75, whereas ensemble methods were used in the remaining seven models with scores below 0.75.
-No neural network models scored above 0.7, suggesting that logistic regression may offer more robustness in smaller datasets compared to more complex methods like ensemble approaches and neural networks.
+In an evaluation of 123 different combinations of imputation, oversampling, and machine learning methods, 11 models achieved an AUC-ROC score above 0.7, with 4 surpassing 0.75 on the test set (see Table \ref{tab:AUROC table}).
+The highest AUC-ROC score recorded was 0.782, attained using a combination of KNN imputation, Borderline SMOTE oversampling, and logistic regression.

+Among the 11 top-performing models, 10 utilized machine learning-based imputation, with only one employing naive imputation.
+None of the three models capable of handling sparse data surpassed an AUC-ROC of 0.7.
+The result suggests that machine learning-based imputation methods significantly enhanced predictive performance.

+A similar trend was observed with oversampling methods, as only one model never employed oversampling.
+This suggests that oversampling effectively addressed the class imbalance problem, which can often cause models to overlook or undervalue the characteristics of the minority class.
+Notably, all 10 oversampling techniques used in the top 11 models employed Borderline SMOTE.
+Borderline SMOTE targets instances near the decision boundary between the two classes.
+The effectiveness of Borderline SMOTE indicates the possibility of a distinct boundary between targeted and non-targeted instances in the vector space, a subject that could be further explored in future research.

+In terms of machine learning methods, all but neural networks appeared among the top 11 models.
+All of the 4 models that surpassed an AUC-ROC score of 0.75 employed traditional logistic regression, indicating that more advanced machine learning models, such as neural networks and ensemble methods, did not lead to superior performance.
+This trend, where logistic regression outperforms more complex models, has been frequently observed in many studies across various domains \citep{Wu2023}, \citep{Liew2022}, \citep{Lynam2020}, \citep{Song2021}.
+A possible explanation is that advanced models often require larger datasets to effectively learn the underlying patterns, while logistic regression can perform robustly even with smaller datasets.
+This finding emphasizes the effectiveness of logistic regression, particularly in contexts where data size is limited.